 Crisp at the edges, chewy in the center, and (sorta) wholesome through and through, these are a revelatory riff on the classic.

-We know many a person who fell for these dulcet dulce de leche-filled shortbread cookies while in Latin America.
+We know many who've fallen for these dulce de leche-filled shortbread cookies while in Latin America.
 Few have recovered.
+Rightly so.